Agroecology and what it can do for you!

 What is to be done?
 The short answers are:

-Increase school meals programs and food aid to
+- Increase school meals programs and food aid to the poor

-Develop a global emergency food aid network as a
+- Develop a global emergency food aid network as a priority

 *Julian Cribb is an Australian science author.
 His book Food or War describes what must be done to secure the world’s food supply.